 The degree of harm from lead depends upon the total exposure to lead from all sources, and is cumulative over your lifespan.
 Children, as well as adults, continue to be exposed to lead from a number of sources, including dust from lead paint, soil, food, and water.
-For more information on these sources, please contact the Harford County Health Department at 410-537-3000.
+For more information on these sources, please contact the Harford County Health Department at 410-838-1500, or the Maryland Department of the Environment at 410-537-3000.